-- 2. Make sure the cables are secured in the wireways in the bottom of the cordless base and the base sits flat on a horizontal surface. - 3.
-Turn the terminal/computer power back on.
-The scanner beeps. - 4.
+- 2. Turn the terminal/computer power back on.
+The scanner beeps. - 3.
 Verify the scanner or cordless base operation by scanning a bar code from the Sample Symbols in the back of this manual.
 The scanner beeps once.
-If using a Granit scanner, it also vibrates.

 For further RS485 settings, refer to RS485, page 2-2.